Skip to main content

 Why might my observation be delayed or not completed at all?

-Sometimes you might need to wait a while for your observation, or it might not be possible for the telescope to complete it in time for you.
+Sometimes you might need to wait a while for your observation, or it might not be possible for it to be completed in time for you.

 Image